 Barium meal X-ray

-If you need to have a barium meal X-ray, you will not be able to eat or drink anything for at least six hours before the procedure so that your stomach and duodenum (top of the small intestine) are empty.
+If you need to have a barium meal X-ray, you will not be able to eat or drink for at least six hours before the procedure, as your stomach and duodenum need to be empty.
 You may be given an injection to relax the muscles in your digestive system.

-You will then lie down on a couch and your specialist will give you a white, chalky liquid to drink which contains barium.
+You will then lie down on a couch, and your specialist will give you a white, chalky liquid to drink that contains barium.
 As the barium fills your stomach, your specialist will be able to see your stomach on an X-ray monitor, as well as any ulcers, or abnormal growths.
-Your couch may be tipped slightly during the test so that the barium fills all the areas of your stomach.
+Your couch may be tipped slightly during the test so the barium fills all the areas of your stomach.

-If you are diagnosed with stomach cancer, further tests may be needed to help to identify the stage and grade of your condition.
-Your oncologist (specialist in cancer) will discuss this with you.
+If you are diagnosed with stomach cancer, further tests may be needed to help determine how far it has spread and how quickly it is likely to spread (known as the stage and grade).
+Your cancer specialist (oncologist) will discuss this with you.

-However, it may not always be possible to identify the exact stage of your condition until your treatment starts and you have surgery.
+However, it may not always be possible to identify the exact stage of your condition until your treatment starts.

 Staging and grading

-One method of staging stomach cancer uses a number system to measure the spread of the cancer:
+One method of assessing stomach cancer uses a number system to measure the spread of the cancer:

-- the cancer is still contained within the stomach lining but how now spread to 1 or 2 lymph nodes, or
+- the cancer is still contained within the stomach lining, but has spread to one or two lymph nodes, or

-- the lymph nodes are unaffected but the cancer has spread into the muscles that surround the inner lining
+- the lymph nodes are unaffected, but the cancer has spread into muscles that surround the inner lining

-- the cancer is still contained within the stomach lining but has now spread into 3-6 lymph nodes, or
+- the cancer is still contained within the stomach lining but has now spread to between three and six lymph nodes, or

-- it has spread into the surrounding muscles and into 1-2 lymph nodes, or
+- it has spread into the surrounding muscles and to one or two lymph nodes, or

-- the cancer is still contained inside the lining but has now spread into 7 or more lymph nodes, or
+- the cancer is still contained inside the lining, but has now spread into seven or more lymph nodes, or

-- it has spread into the muscles and also into 3-6 lymph nodes, or
+- it has spread into the muscles and also to between three and six lymph nodes, or

-- it has spread into the outer layer of the stomach and also into 1-2 lymph nodes, or
+- it has spread into the outer layer of the stomach and also into one or two lymph nodes, or

-- the lymph nodes are still unaffected but the cancer has spread outside of the stomach
+- the lymph nodes are still unaffected, but the cancer has spread outside the stomach

-- the cancer has spread into surrounding muscles and into 7 or more lymph nodes, or
+- the cancer has spread into surrounding muscles and into seven or more lymph nodes, or

-- the cancer has spread into the outer layer of the stomach and also into 3-6 lymph nodes, or
+- the cancer has spread into the outer layer of the stomach and also to between three and six lymph nodes, or

-- the cancer has spread outside of the stomach and also into 1-2 lymph nodes
+- the cancer has spread outside of the stomach and also into one or two lymph nodes

-- the cancer has spread into the outer layer of the stomach and also into 7 or more lymph nodes, or
+- the cancer has spread into the outer layer of the stomach and also into seven or more lymph nodes, or

-- the cancer has spread outside of the stomach and also into 3-6 lymph nodes, or
+- the cancer has spread outside of the stomach and also to between three and six lymph nodes, or

-- the cancer has spread further outside of the stomach into surrounding tissue and may also affect up to 2 lymph nodes
+- the cancer has spread further outside of the stomach into surrounding tissue and may also affect up to two lymph nodes

-- the cancer has spread beyond the stomach into nearby tissues, organs and lymph nodes
+- the cancer has spread beyond the stomach into nearby tissues, organs and also into three or more lymph nodes

 - the cancer has spread to another part of the body such as the liver or lungs

-The majority of stomach cancers are at stage 3 when they are diagnosed meaning that achieving a complete cure is usually not possible.
+The majority of stomach cancers are at stage three or four when diagnosed, meaning a cure is not usually possible.

 There are three grades of stomach cancer:

-- low-grade – the cancer will spread slowly
+- low-grade – the cancer may grow slowly

-- medium-grade – the cancer will spread slightly faster
+- medium-grade – the cancer may grow faster

-- high-grade – the cancer is very aggressive and is likely to spread quickly
+- high-grade – the cancer is more aggressive and likely to grow more quickly